alexadmin/it_overview/README.md

 # Deployment

-1. One script must deplpy app to all envs
+1. One script must deploy app to all envs.
+[1]

 2. App with paticular version should build one time and accept variable depends on env.
+[2]

 3. One app to one DB.